-One of the most common problems people face in their retrospectives is that people don’t feel safe speaking up.
-There’s a lack of trust.
-Without trust, safety, and openness, the “real issues” are never even brought up.
+One of the most common problems agile teams face in their retrospectives is that people don’t feel safe speaking up.
+There’s a lack of trust in the team climate.
+Without trust, psychological safety, and openness, the “real issues” are never even brought up.

-What good is the retro, if you can’t discuss the true issues?
+What good is the retro, if you can’t discuss the difficult issues?

 What’s tricky about this is that if you’re trying to fix safety in your retrospective, you’ve waited too long.
-The retro is not the time to create safety or trust.
-Rather, the retro relies on trust in the first place.
+The retrospective meeting is not the time to create safety or trust.
+Rather, the retro relies on trust as the status quo.

 So let’s back up a bit.
-Rather than asking what you can do to create safety during the retrospective, you should be asking what you can do to create safety in general.
+Rather than asking what you can do to create team psychological safety during the retrospective meeting, you should be asking what you can do to create safety in general.
 I recommend taking a look at this article by Slack for some ideas on how to improve psychological safety before the retro even begins.

-With that said, once you’re in the retrospective, what can you do, if anything?
+With that said, once you're in the retrospective meeting, what can you do, if anything? 😧

 One option is to start your retrospective with a Safety Check.

 First, explain how the activity works.
 Start by telling the group that they will be rating their level of safety from 1 to 5.
 It's critical that everyone on the team understands and agrees to the definition of each number.
 This is how I tend to describe the meaning of the numbers (though feel free to modify based on the needs of your team).

 Second, explain how you will handle the outcome of the Safety Check.
 Think this through ahead of time.
 What will you do if most people are a 5 but a few people are a 1 or a 2?
 What will you do if everyone is a 1 or a 2?
 Have a plan, so you're not caught by surprise.